Math1987/assembleenationaleFR/README.md

 3. In the terminal, type "npm i" and press enter (you have to get [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [nodejs](https://nodejs.org/en/download/) installed).
 3. In the terminal, type "npm run test" and press enter for launching mocha test or "npm run build" to create a dist folder containing the javascript native code.
 4. Be shure to have [mongodb](https://www.mongodb.com/) installed on your local machine and accessible for dev mode.

+## SCRIPTS

+1. Use scripts "buildDeputies", "exportCleanDeputies" and "importCleanDeputies" to create a mongodb collection compatible with pfd files.
+You need to have the original deputes.bson in the files folder